-Furthermore, a subsidiary may be a party to a shareholders agreement imposing some restrictions on it, including, inter alia, in relation to the disposal of its interest, and its income and capital distribution entitlements.
-Such a shareholders agreement, other than a joint arrangement in the meaning of IFRS 11, may entitle the other shareholders to preferential income or capital returns on, or other rights in relation to, the investment in certain circumstances and/or pre-emption rights on the sale of the subsidiary's interest.
-Any such shareholders agreement may also impose obligations on the subsidiary that is party thereto.
-Any of these matters may affect the value of the Group company's investment in such properties.
-In addition, the Group company may be jointly and severally liable for costs, taxes or liabilities with its co-investors and, in the event of their default, the Group company may be exposed to more than its proportionate share of the cost, tax or liability in question.
+A subsidiary of the Group may be a party to a shareholders agreement imposing some restrictions on it, including, inter alia, in relation to the disposal of its interest, and its income and capital distribution entitlements.
+In addition, as a shareholder, the Group may be jointly and severally liable for costs, taxes or liabilities with its co-investors and, in the event of the subsidiary default, and the Group company may be exposed to more than its proportionate share of the cost, tax or liability in question.
 This could have an adverse effect on the Group's business, financial condition and results of operations.